GET STARTED | Get Your Fair Cash Offer Today >>

 San Bernardino Property Owner’s rights against Squatters

-In San Bernardino, property owners have specific rights when it comes to dealing with squatters—individuals who occupy a property without legal permission.
-Under California law, property owners are entitled to regain possession of their property through legal means, which typically involves filing an unlawful detainer action in court.
-Before taking any action, it is crucial for property owners to document the situation, including gathering evidence of the squatter’s presence and any communication attempted.
-Additionally, property owners should refrain from taking matters into their own hands, such as forcibly evicting squatters, as this can lead to legal complications.
-Instead, seeking assistance from law enforcement or a legal professional specializing in property law can help ensure that the owner’s rights are protected while following the appropriate legal procedures.
+In San Bernardino, property owners have rights when it comes to squatters—people who occupy a property without legal permission.
+Under California law, property owners can regain possession of their property through legal means which usually involves filing an unlawful detainer action in court.
+Before taking any action, it’s important for property owners to document the situation, including gathering evidence of the squatter’s presence and any communication attempted.
+And property owners should not take matters into their own hands, like physically evicting squatters as this can cause legal problems.
+Instead, seek help from law enforcement or a legal professional who specializes in property law to protect the owner’s rights while following the legal process.

 Eviction Process for Squatters in San Bernardino